 They’re everywhere.
 Ads for cheap term life insurance fall out of magazines and newspapers, pop up every 3 minutes in late-night commercials and cram your mail box.
 The offers typically promise cheap term life insurance monthly premiums, no medical tests and, best of all, no insurance agent will call.
 Now, we happen to think that a relationship with an insurance agent isn’t such a bad thing, especially when you have a claim or need personal service.
 But we’re willing to set that bias aside and just examine the facts about mail-order life insurance.

 Check your state’s department of insurance to make sure the company is licensed to sell insurance in your state.
-If you buy insurance from an unlicensed insurer company, your beneficiaries will have no recourse to your state’s insurance department if the company refuses to make good on the policy.
+If you buy insurance from an unlicensed insurance company, your beneficiaries will have no recourse to your state’s insurance department if the company refuses to make good on the policy.
 Your intention was to provide some peace of mind for loved ones.
-Instead, they’re trying to collect money and negotiate loopholes.
+Instead, they may end up trying to collect money and navigate loopholes.
 You can also easily check an insurance company’s profile and credit rating online at A.M.
 Best.

-Never sign any contract until you’ve read and fully understand every word of what you’re signing.
-(If you have older relatives, impress upon them the importance of consulting a trusted family member or friend, before they buy mail order life insurance, or any contractual purchase, for that matter.)
+Also, never sign a contract until you’ve read and fully understand every word of what you’re signing.
+In fact, if you have older relatives, impress upon them the importance of consulting a trusted family member or friend, before they buy mail order life insurance, or any contractual purchase, for that matter.
 Call the company and ask them questions.
 If you get vague or evasive answers (or plain can’t get through to a human being), let that be a big, fat red flag.

 Don’t be swayed by the advertising claims that no agents means cheaper insurance.
 Paying for those commercials, inserts and mailers costs money, too.
 Marketing costs are factored into the cost of premiums, so the policy may not be such a great bargain, after all.